saidsay-so/fancy/fancy.7.md

 =============

 It is compatible with laptops which have an embedded controller.
-However, it needs a configuration (to know where to read or write, critical temperature, etc.), which is specific to a computer model.
+However, it needs a configuration (to know where to read or write, the critical temperature, etc.), which is specific to a computer model.

 Here is a list of supported models: